How Much Coffee Should I Use?

 It’s a common question I hear all the time: how much coffee should I use?
 It depends on how much volume you are brewing.
 This is where ratio’s come into play.
 Knowing the correct coffee to water ratio to brew with allows you to get great results with a 1 cup pour-over or a 12 cup auto-drip.
 The ratio allows you to scale up or scale down while keeping the coffee strength the same.

 There are two ways to measure your coffee, by volume (scoops) or by weight.
 The most consistent, repeatable, and reliable way to get the same result day after day is by weighing the coffee and the water you use to brew with.
 Kitchen scales are not the most common household item and it can seem tedious, but I promise, it is very simple.
+I like to use our Hario V60 scale for pour overs, but it works just as well for most other brew methods.

 The golden ratio of coffee to water is between 1:15 – 1:17.
 For every 1-gram of coffee use 15-17 grams of water.
 Within this window you should get a proper extraction.
 A ratio above 1:17 (too much water) will produce weak and bitter coffee, while a ratio under 1:15 (not enough water) will produce strong and sour tasting coffee.